-Description
+Description and taxonomy

-The San Francisco woodrat, Neotoma fuscipes annectens, is one of eleven described subspecies of the dusky-footed woodrat (Hooper 1938) found in forest and shrubland communities throughout much of California, the Willamette Valley of Western Oregon, and northern Baja California (Carraway and Verts 1991).
-Dusky-footed woodrats are medium-sized rodents ranging from 200-400g.
-The head and body length range from 7 3/5 to 9 inches (193-229 mm) long with a tail length of 6 4/5 to 8 2/3 inches (173-220 mm).
+The riparian or San Joaquin Valley woodrat is one of eleven described subspecies of the dusky-footed woodrat (Hooper 1938) found in forest and shrubland communities throughout much of California, the Willamette Valley of Western Oregon, and northern Baja California (Carraway and Verts 1991).
+Dusky-footed woodrats are medium sized rodents ranging from 200-400g.
+The head and body length range from 7.5 to 9 inches (193-229 mm) long with a tail length of 6.8 to 8.67 inches (173-220 mm).
 The body coloring is brown/grey with white/grey underside and white/dusky coloring on feet.
-The woodrats have a hairy brown trail usually with a lighter underside, and large ears (Burt and Gossenheider 1980).
+The woodrats have a hairy brown trail usually with a lighter underside, and large ear (Burt and Gossenheider 1980).